lspahija/blizzardberry/README.md

   - map each LLM to credits per token
   - [chatbase pricing analysis spreadsheet](https://docs.google.com/spreadsheets/d/193l-fsgNFZP5GE8UICOLsglPw4NgGHayMAQI_f-bZu8/edit?usp=sharing)
 - (Luka) landing page needs to sell the product well!
-- finish multi-tenancy config (just need prod configuration)
+- (Luka) finish multi-tenancy config (just need prod configuration)
   - Google OAuth
       - [publish app](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7rg&project=ufcalarm-b270d)
       - [create new client](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7tQ&project=ufcalarm-b270d)
   - GitHub OAuth
       - [create prod OAuth app](https://github.com/settings/developers)
 - dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
-- Differentiate enough to be able to win the PR war when the chatbase founder gets pissed that there’s competition.
-Differentiating is probably in our interest because we don't want to seem like a knock off.
+- (Luka) add number of agents and number of teammembers to pricing and add yearly pricing option
+- (Luka) make chatbot and button look better
+- Differentiate enough from Chatbase.
 We want to be our own thing and that should be people's first impression.
-- make the website responsive and mobile-friendly

 ## Launch and Sell!
 - [What YC says about selling](https://youtu.be/hyYCn_kAngI?si=1Adt1_ASb7dK8N_v) this is a must-watch and implement.
 Use a CRM and contact a lot of companies.
 Everyone's conversion rate is low.
 If you don't contact enough companies, you don't get any sales and you falsely conclude that the product is bad.